datascience-mobi-2022/2022-topic-01-team-04/weekly-reports/week3.md

 - ...

 ## Questions
-- Are we allowed to use os (?) package which allows to load all files from a folder via single code?
+- Are we allowed to use _os_ package which allows to load all files from a folder via single code?
+- Are we allowed to use the _time_ package for easier runtime measuring?

 ## Plans for next weeks